 Transport protocols Next steps UDP In the UDP Port field, type an appropriate port number.
-Default is 514.
-Select the "Legacy BSD Syslog Protocol" checkbox if applicable. ТСР NO TLS certificate is required.
+Default is 514.Select the "Legacy BSD Syslog Protocol" checkbox if applicable. ТСР NO TLS certificate is required.
 Type an appropriate port number in the TCP Port field.

 Transport protocols Next steps A TLS certificate is required.
 Do the following: a.
 Type an appropriate port number in the "TCP Port" field.
 Default is 6514.
 TCP+TLS b.
-In the CA Certificate field, click to select a TLS certificate.
-After installing the certificate, you may: Click Show to view its contents.
+In the CA Certificate field, click browse b.
+In the CA Certificate field, click contents.
+Click Show to view its contents.
 Click Remove to delete it if it is inappropriate. c.
 Determine whether to select the "Allow expired and not yet valid certificates" checkbox.
 To always send the event message to the specified syslog server as long as a TLS certificate is available, select this checkbox.
 To prevent the event message from being sent to the specified syslog server when any TLS certificate in the selected certificate chain is outdated or not valid yet, deselect this checkbox.